 - Adhesive tape (2.5cm) to hold bandage pads and gauze in place

-- Scissors to cut gauze into the proper shape
+- Scissors to cut gauze into the necessary shape

 - Lip balm

 - Cotton swabs - keep in a small, resealable plastic bag

 - Safety pins

 - Measuring spoons

 - Disposable latex/rubber gloves

 - Disposable aluminium foil blanket (available from outdoor and camping shops)

 Unfortunately, malaria is still endemic to tropical areas in Africa, Asia along with Central and South America.

 As the type of malaria tablets depends on the area you will be visiting, it is very important to get updated information on whether or not prophylaxis is required and what the current recommendations are.